ZibingZhang/ZibingZhang.github.io/_posts/2021-01-04-roasted-sweet-potatoes.md

 ## Notes
 - Make sure all vegetables are cut roughly the same size to ensure even cooking.
+- Cooking time may vary depending on the size of the chunks.

 ## Substitutions
 - Sweet potato can be substituted with cassava root or any other root vegetable.